immersive-command-system/RadiationVisualization/HololensTesting.md

         - To see this option you may need to [pair your HoloLens](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio#pairing-your-device) if you have not already.

-## Testing ROSBridge
+## Testing ROSBridge Server
 1. Download a rosbag of precollected data:
     - Sample LAMP bag can be found [here](https://drive.google.com/file/d/1Vb4Heq2FtjIED0b3o-n2PA6WCDHOH-i3/view).
 1. In the terminal, run:
 `roscore`
 1. In another terminal, run:
 `roslaunch rosbridge_server rosbridge_websocket.launch`
+4. Play the rosbag: `rosbag play out.bag`

+## Testing ROSBridge Hololens
 1. Update your server's ip address.
     - Get the ip with `hostname -I` or `ipconfig`
     - Set the `Ip` field in the `Rosbridge Connection` object in the ScanningHololensDemo scene with the ip address you just found.
-4. Play the rosbag: `rosbag play out.bag`
+    - You may need to set up port forwarding if the two devices are not in the same network.
 1. Play within the Unity Editor just to make sure it works.
+4. On the server, play the rosbag: `rosbag play out.bag`
 1. Build the *ScanningHololensDemo Scene* to the Hololens.
-4. Play the rosbag: `rosbag play out.bag`
+4. On the server, play the rosbag: `rosbag play out.bag`
 6. Launch the app on the Hololens if not already.
     - You should see flashes of white flying at you out from the drone model.
     - Don't panic, this is good news.
 I think.